 The Adidas Prophere features a fairly basic outsole design.
 In fact, it's what makes this shoe a poor choice for running.
 The outsole is not well-designed for running and according to reviewers, is incredibly slippery.
 If you run mainly indoors on the treadmill

 shoe but it's not a good choice for runners.
-It's best for those who want an everyday fashion sneaker or gym goers looking for a comfortable footwear option.
+Adidas Prophere it's best for those who want an everyday fashion sneaker or gym goers looking for a comfortable footwear option.

 .
 The shoe comes in a slew of colors for both men and women including a light grey, speckled black, teal, black, and brown.

-The Prophere isn't built with protection from impact in mind.
+The Adidas Prophere isn't built with protection from impact in mind.
 The thick midsole foam offers standard protection, though nothing out of the ordinary.
 The rest of the shoe features a quality build, but overall, the focus is really on style.
-Users likely won't find the shoe useful for long distance training, neither is it a top choice for gym workouts
+Users likely won't find the Adidas Prophere useful for a long distance training, neither is it a top choice for gym workouts.

-The Prophere features a lower price point than other Adidas shoes because it lacks the comfy, ultra responsive Boost cushioning.
-Unfortunately, the lower price point didn't seem worth it to many reviewers who say they would have prefered paying more for the more comfortable Boost cushioning.
+The Adidas Prophere features a lower price point than other Adidas shoes because it lacks the comfy, ultra-responsive Boost cushioning.
+Unfortunately, the lower price point didn't seem worth it to many reviewers who say they would have preferred paying more for the more comfortable Boost cushioning.
 The shoe is, however, very attractive, so it definitely scores top points for style.
 For those happy to spend money on a shoe simply for fashion, the Adidas Prophere is definitely worth the price.
 The design is unlike anything else out there and it's hard to argue that the shoe looks darn good.

-The Adidas shoe features a flexible accomodating upper but the rest of the shoe is fairly rigid.
+The Adidas Prophere features a flexible, accommodating upper but the rest of the shoe is fairly rigid.
 Users pointed out that the midsole felt stiff - which helped with support, but felt a little aggressive.

 - Flexible knit upper design